Youth organisations in the United Kingdom: Royal Naval Volunteer Cadet Corps

 The Royal Naval Volunteer Cadet Corps is a MOD sponsored cadet organisation in the United Kingdom which is linked to the Royal Navy.

 Sea Cadet Corps

 The Sea Cadet Corps (SCC) is a UK national youth organisation which is sponsored by the MOD senior service the Royal Navy and open to young people between the ages of 10 and 18 years old.
 The SCC is the UK's largest Naval Cadet Force with over 30,000 cadets and adult volunteers.
 Cadets follow similar rates and ranks, traditions, values and ethos as their parent service, the Royal Navy for the Sea cadets and for the Royal Marines Cadets the Royal Marines.

 Whilst the SCC is not a pre-service organisation, a significant minority of former Sea Cadets and Royal Marines Cadets do go on to join the Royal Navy, Royal Marines or other sections of the Armed Forces.

+Anguilla Cadet Corps

+Anguilla Cadet Corps operates in the British Overseas Territory of Anguilla.

+Bermuda Sea Cadet Corps

+The Bermuda Sea Cadet Corps was created in 1966 and registered as a charity under the Bermuda Sea Cadet Association Act, 1968.
+The first unit had actually been created two years earlier.

+Cayman Islands Cadet Corps

+The Cayman Islands Cadet Corps established in 2002 in the British Overseas Territory of the Cayman Islands.
+The CICC has direct ties to the Cayman Islands Regiment.

+Cayman Islands Sea Cadet Corps

+The Cayman Islands Sea Cadet Corps initially was a detachment under the Cayman Islands Cadet Corps as the Marine Detachment.
+In 2024 Marine Detachment of the CICC separated and was re-branded as the Cayman Islands Sea Cadet Corps.
+CISC has direct ties to the Cayman Islands Coast Guard.